 Through an interactive display of video, imagery and a diverse collection of artefacts, the Monsignor Hawes Heritage Centre provides an insight into the life and work of Monsignor John Hawes.
 The Byzantine style St Francis Xavier Cathedral is one of his greatest masterpieces.
 Guided tours are available for a small fee (Monday, Wednesday and Sunday at 2:30pm and Friday at 4pm).
 The Cathedral is part of the Monsignor Hawes Heritage Trail.

-Explore Geraldton's indigenous culture on the Yamaji Drive Trail featuring 14 sites of significance to local Yamaji Aboriginal people living in the Geraldton, Greenough and Mullewa areas.
+Explore Geraldton's indigenous culture on the Yamatji Drive Trail featuring 14 sites of significance to local Yamatji Aboriginal people living in the Geraldton, Greenough and Mullewa areas.
 Pick up a self-guide brochure from the Geraldton Visitor Centre.
-Back this up with a visit to the Yamaji Art Centre which is Aboriginal owned and operated.
-The gallery provides professional services to support and develop Aboriginal artists living in the Lower Murchison region of Yamaji Country with a focus on sustaining cultural maintenance and arts practice while creating economic benefit.
+Back this up with a visit to the Yamatji Art Centre which is Aboriginal owned and operated.
+The gallery provides professional services to support and develop Aboriginal artists living in the Lower Murchison region of Yamatji Country with a focus on sustaining cultural maintenance and arts practice while creating economic benefit.

 Enjoy Geraldton's Art Trail by picking up a map from the Geraldton Visitor Centre, and take a self-guided tour throughout the city of Geraldton, where you will come across colourful street art, local galleries, art installations like the Ilgarijiri (Emu eggs sculpture), and decorated walls (such as the popular butterflies wall), paths and bollards.
 While in the city, don't forget to visit the Geraldton Regional Art Gallery.